Year 6 reading list for children aged 10-11

 Absolutely Everything by Christopher Lloyd

-“A History of Earth, Dinosaurs, Rulers, Robots and Other Things Too Numerous” – this fantastic and unique non-fiction book is highly recommended to stretch and encourage inquisitive children and encourage critical thinking.
+“A History of Earth, Dinosaurs, Rulers, Robots and Other Things Too Numerous” – this fantastic and unique non-fiction book is highly recommended to stretch and encourage inquisitive children and develop critical thinking.
 This recently revised and expanded edition is a brilliant resource for any year 6 classroom or child’s bookshelf at home.
 Read our review for more details.

 Encyclopaedia